The command line interface (CLI) is a collection of node scripts that make quick work of creating the skeleton for new components and

 If you haven't yet installed the Finsemble seed project and gotten access to the CLI, check out the Seed Project Tutorial.

-You can learn more about the React controls and sample components we've made by checking out Presentation Components.
+You can learn more about the React controls and sample components we've made by checking out UI Components.